kubeflow/website/content/docs/notebooks/setup.md

 set up your Kubeflow deployment in your environment of choice (locally, on premises, or in the cloud).

 When Kubeflow is running, you can access the Kubeflow user interface (UI).
 If the getting-started guide for your chosen environment has instructions on accessing the UI, follow those instructions.
-Alternatively, see the generic guide to [accessing the Kubeflow UIs](/docs/other-guides/accessing-uis/).
+Alternatively, see the generic guide to [accessing the Kubeflow central dashboard](/docs/components/central-dash/overview/).

 ## Create a Jupyter notebook server and add a notebook